-Best Management Practices for Sod Operations
+Best Management Practices for Citrus Operations

 The purpose of the narrative set forth below is to provide information for producers to consider while implementing the BMPs established in their BMP Checklist and to assist in planning, development, and production efforts for their operation.
 The contents of the narrative shall not be interpreted or construed as creating additional obligations or requirements that exceed the BMPs detailed in the BMP Checklist.
-The reference materials cited in the narrative are utilized for technical and scientific support for the manual but are not incorporated by reference herein.
+The reference materials cited in the narrative have been utilized for technical and scientific support for the manual but are not incorporated by reference herein.

 In implementing BMPs, it is recognized that each producer's operation is unique and individual.
-The information set forth in the Manual is not exhaustive and does not address or identify all the factors that may affect production practices and land management for sod operations.
+The information set forth in the manual is not exhaustive and does not address or identify all the factors that may affect production practices and land management for citrus operations.
 Producers may determine that it may be necessary to add practices to the BMP Checklist to fit specific production unit needs.
-In doing so, the producer may consult the BMP manual and other publications and information as part of the analysis of the site's individual characteristics, historical uses, economic and technical considerations, market factors, and changes in production requirements for different varieties of the commodity.
+In doing so, the producer may consult the BMP manual and other publications and information as part of the analysis of the site's individual characteristics, historical uses, economic and technical considerations, market factors, and changes in production.